churro-dev/BPhO-Computational/README.md

 ## Purpose 🥇

-Displays our work in a succint way for the BPhO Computational Challenge 2024
+Displays our work in a succinct way for the BPhO Computational Challenge 2024

 ### Notebook with later challenges are accessible here https://colab.research.google.com/drive/1ciC0e05X-3hfYzuuqUKVhTKED0A7FaRc